+With the exception of Film, students may not complete both a major and minor within mass communication.
 Those who wish to study all of the disciplines within mass communication may elect to complete an area.
 An area consists of a minimum of 61 hours and takes the place of a major and minor.
-See advisors for details.

 Each year the Department of Mass Communication has available several performance grants ranging from a few hundred dollars to $1,000 or more.

 Students must meet certain financial requirements to qualify.
 Those who do qualify and are rewarded a performance grant, perform a variety of tasks such as supervising one of the department’s MAC labs or working at the on-campus, television station, or radio stations, WLCU-TV/FM.

 Contact the department chair, Jeannie Clark, for more details.